Sh0ckFR/sRDI/README.md

+# About this fork

+This is a fork of the original project with a fixed version of ShellcodeRDI.py because the original project sounds like not maintened anymore.

+This repository will be deleted when the current issues will be fixed.

 # sRDI - Shellcode Reflective DLL Injection
 sRDI allows for the conversion of DLL files to position independent shellcode.
 It attempts to be a fully functional PE loader supporting proper section permissions, TLS callbacks, and sanity checks.
 It can be thought of as a shellcode PE loader strapped to a packed DLL.